riptano/cloud-external-driver-docs/docs/connectPythonDriver.md

     pip install cassandra-driver
     ```

-    See the [Python driver installation instructions](https://docs.datastax.com/en/developer/python-dse-driver/latest/installation/) for more information.
+    See the <a href="https://docs.datastax.com/en/developer/python-dse-driver/latest/installation/" target="_blank">Python driver installation instructions</a> for more information.

 2. Verify that the DataStax Python driver installed successfully: